EconometricInstitute/feb22012-programming-website/data/week5/3-sets-and-maps.md

 ### HashSet&lt;E&gt; class
 As an example, the set interface is implemented by `HashSet`.
 In order to check if an element is already in the set, you could iterate over all elements in the set.
 But this is inefficient.
 The `HashSet<E>` class uses the contract between `equals()` and `hashCode()` to find objects much faster.
 It maintains a list of _m_ buckets.
-When a new element _o_ is added, the it is added to the bucket with index `o.hashCode() % m`.
+When a new element _o_ is added, it is added to the bucket with index `o.hashCode() % m`.
 When we check whether an element is already in the set, we only need to compare the element to other elements in its bucket.

 Here is a visual example of how the `HashSet` works: